 Who can apply?

-Pupils aged 10 to 17 who are attending a public school and have demonstrated exceptional musical talent.
+Pupils aged 10 to 17 who are attending a public school in germany and have demonstrated exceptional musical talent.

 What happens during the entrance examination?

-The applicant prepares three stylistically different works and presents the list to the examination board.
+2) For the presence examination, the applicant prepares three stylistically different works and presents the list to the examination board.
 It should contain demanding literature, including a virtuoso work/étude and a slow movement.
+The Works can be identical to those submitted by video in the application.
+An accompanist will be provided by the university.
 The board selects the works to be performed from the list.
 This is followed by a short interview.
 Above all, artistry and technical skills are evaluated.
-Candidates who do not pass the proficiency test can repeat it once.

 How much is covered in the program?